jxmx/aprs2mqtt/README.md

 Still working on a PyPi installer.
 At the moment manual install is easiest.

 The quickest way to get started is to simply download the latest release or do a 'git clone' of this repository on the latest release branch.
+Use everything from the cloned/downloaded directory.

 If you want something more production ready:
 1. Download or 'git clone' the latest release